-(2) more than [20] years have elapsed since the fund was established; and in good faith, to be consistent with the charitable purposes expressed in the gift instrument.
+1 (1) the institutional fund subject to the restriction has a total value of less 2 than [\$25,000];-and 3 (2) more than [20] years have elapsed since the fund was established: and 4 (g3) If a restriction is released or modified, in whole or part, under 5 subsection (f), the institution must uses the property in a manner the institution determines, in 6 7 good faith, to be consistent with the charitable purposes expressed in the gift instrument.
+8 Preliminary Comment 9 Tremmary Comment 10 11 12 13 14 15 16 17 18 Section 6 expands the rules on releasing or modifying restrictions that are found in Section 7 of UMIFA (1972).

-(3) the institution uses the property in a manner the institution determines,

-Preliminary Comment

-Section 6 expands the rules on releasing or modifying restrictions that are found in Section 7 of UMIFA (1972).
 Subsection (b) restates the rule from UMIFA (1972) allowing the release of a restriction with donor consent.
-Subsections (c) and (d) make clear that an institution can always ask a court to apply equitable deviation or cy pres to modify or release a restriction, under certain circumstances.
-Subsection (e), a new provision, permits an institution to apply cy pres on its own for small funds that have existed for a substantial period of time, after giving notice to the state attorney general.
+Subsection (c) explains that if the consent of the donor cannot be obtained because the donor is deceased or cannot be found, the institution can seek court approval to release the restriction.
+Subsections (cd) and (de) make clear that an institution can always ask a court to apply equitable deviation or cy pres or equitable deviation to modify or release a restriction, under certain circumstances.
+Subsection (ef), a new provision, permits an institution to apply cy pres on its own for small funds that have existed for a substantial period of time, after giving notice to the state attorney general.
+20 Subsection (a).

-Subsection (a).
 Individual Funds.
-The rules on modification require that the institution, or a court applying a court-ordered doctrine, review each institutional fund separately.
-Although the term institutional fund can mean more than one fund for other purposes of the Act, for purposes of this Section, each fund must be considered individually.

-Subsection (b).
-Donor Release.
-Subsection (b) permits the release of a restriction if the donor consents.
-A release with donor consent cannot change the charitable beneficiary of the fund.
-Although the donor has the power to consent to a release of a restriction, this section does not create a power in the donor that will cause a federal tax problem for the donor.
-The gift to the institution is a completed gift for tax purposes, the property cannot be diverted from the charitable beneficiary, and the donor cannot redirect the property to another use by the charity.
-The donor has no retained interest in the fund.
+The rules on modification require that the 21 institution, or a court applying a court-ordered doctrine, review each institutional fund 22 separately.
+Although the term institutional fund can mean more than one fund for other purposes 23 of the Act, for purposes of this Section, each fund must be considered individually.
+24 Calculation (b) Decree Delicary Calculation (b) name to the calculation if 2526 Subsection (b) .
+Donor Release .
+Subsection ( ba ) permits the release of a restriction if the donor consents.
+A release with donor consent cannot change the charitable beneficiary of the 27 fund.
+Although the donor has the power to consent to a release of a restriction, this section does 28 not create a power in the donor that will cause a federal tax problem for the donor.
+The gift to the 29 institution is a completed gift for tax purposes, the property cannot be diverted from the 30 charitable beneficiary, and the donor cannot redirect the property to another use by the charity.
+31 The donor has no retained interest in the fund.
+32 33 Subsection (c).

-Subsection (c).
 Equitable Deviation.
-Subsection (c) applies the rule of equitable deviation, modifying the language from UTC § 412 for application in this section.
-See also Restatement (Third) of Trusts § 66 (2003).
-Under deviation, a court modifies restrictions on the way an institution manages or administers a fund, doing so in a manner that furthers the purposes of the fund.
+Subsection (c) applies the rule of equitable 34 deviation, modifying the language from UTC § 412 for application in this section.
+See also 35 Restatement (Third) of Trusts § 66 (2003).
+Under deviation, a court modifies restrictions on the 36 way an institution manages or administers a fund, doing so in a manner that furthers the purposes 37 of the fund.
 Deviation implements the donor's intent.
-A donor may have a predominate purpose for a gift and, secondarily, an intent that the purpose be carried out in a particular manner.
-Deviation does not alter the purpose but rather modifies the means of carrying out the purpose.
+A donor may have a predominate purpose 38 for a gift and, secondarily, an intent that the purpose be carried out in a particular manner.
+39 Deviation does not alter the purpose but rather modifies the means of carrying out the purpose.